ElvannAbendroth/elvannabendroth.github.io/pages/to-do-list.md

 ### Sidebar Styling

-- Make navbar responsive
+- ✅ Make navbar responsive
-- Menu styling
-- On click in main close nav
+- ✅ On click in main close nav
+- ✅ Menu style improvement
+- ✅ Page icon support
 - Add close on escape key

-### Layout Issues
+### Layout

 - Title tags in .md files are not generating is the title is an ID (Sidebar, Main, Folder)
 - I might want to also revisit `_grid.scss` .
 Include it in `_layout.scss` and revisit its structure for something more functional and efficient.